Showing posts with label cards. Show all posts

 We were too tired to walk the trail.
 I snapped pictures of the Cards as I slowly drove past.

-On our travel home, we stopped at Chick-fil-a in Athens.
-I ordered a kid's two-piece chicken meal to-go.
-My sister-in-law had to wait for her food because they were preparing large trays of orders to go.
+On our travel home, we stopped at Chick-fil-A in Athens.
+I ordered a kid's two-piece chicken meal to go.
+My sister-in-law had to wait for her food because they were preparing large trays of takeout orders.

-We were headed west going home with the sun shining in our eyes.
+We were headed west, going home with the sun shining in our eyes.

 The thermometer in my car read 56 degrees.

-Had a great day with my sister-in-law, the traffic was light.
+Had a great day with my sister-in-law; the traffic was light.

-This was Saturday after Thanksgiving, so I guess everyone went shopping on Black Friday.
+This was the Saturday after Thanksgiving, so I guess everyone went shopping on Black Friday.
 Glad we did not go on an adventure yesterday.

-Tinsel Trail at Big Spring Park is located near the YMCA in Huntsville.
+Tinsel Trail at Big Spring Park is located near the YMCA in Huntsville

-Across the street is the rest of Big Spring Park which is under Construction.
+Across the street is the rest of Big Spring Park, which is under Construction.

-It was a gorgeous day and I needed the long walk in the park, after all the Thanksgiving food.
+It was a gorgeous day, and I needed the long walk in the park after all the Thanksgiving food.

-It was a bit on the nippy side but as the day progressed it warmed up but still needed a light jacket, especially in the shade.
+It was a bit nippy, but as the day progressed, it warmed up.
+But I still needed a light jacket, especially in the Shade.

-Was home by 3:30PM.
-November 26, 2016
+I was home by 3:30 P.M., November 26, 2016

 Saturday, November 26, 2016